jacobcmurphy/nanotwitter/overview.md

 We used the [Sinatra](www.sinatrarb.com) Ruby web framework to handle the server component, with Postgres for persistence and Redis for caching.

-AJAX technologies like Javascript and jQuery were used in the front end to ensure fast delivery
+AJAX technologies like Javascript and jQuery were used in the front end to ensure good user experience, and good user interface design guidelines were followed to make an intuitive product - such that anyone who uses Twitter can enjoy the basic feature set of NanoTwitter.

+The name of the class is "Software Engineering and Architecture to Scale", and indeed - the major focus of this product was the ability to scale up and be capable of handling a large amount of simultaneous users.
+We used the load testing utility [loader.io](www.loader.io) to provide reliable and consistent load testing data, effectively enabling us to run multiple tests following any change to the system, to see a change in responsiveness.

+By validating changes to the system increased speed, we were able to effectively have an incremental approach to scaling.